B0K1NG/Monteina-Management/README.md

 - **Admin Panel**: Manage services, users, and bookings with ease.
 - **Booking System**: Allow users to book services with a calendar interface.
 - **User Dashboard**: View bookings, invoices, and profile details.
+- **Invoice Management**: View customer invoices directly from the admin order management interface.
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
 - **Authentication**: Secure login and role-based access control.
 - **Notifications**: Toast notifications for user feedback.
+- **Terms and Conditions**: Detailed service terms page for legal compliance and transparency.

 ---